The Virtue of Patience

 The Reward of Patience

-It saves you from more disaster.
+It saves you from more disasters.
 It helps you to get out of stress and anxiety.
-If you do not get its reward in this world you are sure to get it in the world hereafter.
+If you do not get its reward in this world, you are sure to get it in the world hereafter.
 Another reward that you get by showing patience is the “love of the Creator”.
 Allah Almighty says in Surah Al-Imraan:

 “And Allaah loves As-Saabiroon (the patient).”
 (3:146)

 The blessing of Allah’s love can lead you to the success of both worlds.
 Rewards and trials go side by side.
-Patience is the best approach at the times of trial.
-On another occasion Allah promises:
+Patience is the best approach at times of trial.
+On another occasion, Allah promises:

 “Only those who are patient shall receive their reward in full, without reckoning.”
 (39:10)